kociumba/shrimp/README.md

 This would create a profile as usual, but it would be stored and operated from a `./config/shrimp.toml` file instead of the global one.

-Think of it this way: profiles within a config are exclusive (only files from a single profile can be active at once).
+Think of it this way: profiles within a config are exclusive (only one profile's files can be active at a time).
 By using a local config you can avoid running into issues with the exclusivity at the global level

 ### Hooks